 Three others denied bail

 In a related development, a court in the town of Thibaw in northeastern Shan state denied bail to three journalists from independent, domestic news outlets accused of violating a statute of the colonial-era Unlawful Associations Act, their lawyers said.

 The three journalists — Lawi Weng of the online journal The Irrawaddy and Aye Nai and Pyae Phone Aung of the Democratic Voice of Burma (DVB) — were arrested by the military on June 26 for covering an illegal drug-burning event by the Ta’ang National Liberation Army (TNLA), an ethnic armed group that has been involved in hostilities with the Myanmar army.

-They have been charged under Article 17(1) of the Unlawful Associations Act for being involved with an unlawful organization and face up to three years in prison if convicted.
+They have been charged under Section 17(1) of the Unlawful Associations Act for being involved with an unlawful organization and face up to three years in prison if convicted.